 Source: ONR AEC 2014, Table 11.1

-Furthermore, the prohibition of private sector enterprise, including most micro- small and medium scale enterprise for the last 50 years has also blocked a half-century of entrepreneurial initiatives and learning on a trial and error basis.
-The result is that a diverse range of new manufacturing activities have not emerged in any private sector.
+Furthermore, the prohibition of private sector enterprise, including most micro, small and medium-scale enterprises for the last 50 years has also blocked a half-century of entrepreneurial initiatives and learning on a trial and error basis.
+The result is that a diverse range of new manufacturing activities have not emerged for the lack of a private sector.

 Finally, China, now the major manufacturing power house of the world, has contributed to Cuba’s de-industrialization.
 It maintained an undervalued exchange rate co-existing with Cuba’s overvalued exchange rate, making Cuba’s manufacturing sector doubly uncompetitive vis-à-vis China, which is now the source of a large proportion of Cuba’s imported manufactured products.

 A serious consequence of the shrinkage of the manufacturing sector is that employment in the sector (including sugar) declined from 685,500 in 1989 to 462,999 in 2014.
-(ONE AEC, 2014 Table 7.3) Second, the importation of manufactures has risen sharply.
+(ONE AEC, 2014 Table 7.3).
+Second, the importation of manufactures has risen sharply.
 Virtually all the shoes, clothing, textiles, plumbing supplies, electrical materials, household equipment and gadgetry and electronic items are now imported.
-Cuba’s de-industrialization also means that it has lost the foundation on which diversified manufacturing activities could be developed in future.
+Cuba’s de-industrialization also means that it has lost the foundation on which diversified manufacturing activities could be developed in the future.

 Labor productivity in manufacturing, as illustrated in Figure 2, fell sharply from 1992 to 1994 as the volume of output has collapsed while employment levels were maintained.
 However, from 1995 to 2014, physical output levels have risen gradually while employment levels have diminished so that output per unit of labour was approaching the level of 1989 by 2014.
 (Productivity cannot be estimated accurately without knowing the values as well as the volumes of production in these years.)